|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 A memorial park and obelisk is located on the western edge of town, with dedications in Japanese and English.

 Dedicated in 1991 and upgraded in 1995, this small memorial park and Wall of Honor lists the names of the 3,347 officers, enlisted men and auxiliary volunteers of the 66th Infantry Regiment USAFFE.
 The memorial lists 854 casualties (280 KIA, 568 WIA, 6 MIA) in the campaign in the mountains.
 At the front of the memorial, a US Army 105mm howitzer is on display.

 Camp John Hay

-thousand acres.
-Includes the Baguio Country Club, US Ambassador's Residence, Loakan Airfield (Baguio Airport) and the Philippine Military Academy (PMA) at Fort Gegorio del Pilar).
+In 1903 the U. S. Army established Camp John Hay includes Baguio Country Club, US Ambassador's Residence, Loakan Airfield (Baguio Airport) and the Philippine Military Academy (PMA) at Fort Gegorio del Pilar).

 January 9-17, 1945